nats-io/nats-site/content/doc/writing_applications/connection_options.md

 ## Controlling the Client/Server Protocol

-The protocol between the client and gnatsd is fairly simple and replies on a control line and sometimes a body.
+The protocol between the client and gnatsd is fairly simple and relies on a control line and sometimes a body.
 The control line contains the operations being sent, like PING or PONG, followed by a carriage return and line feed, CRLF or "\r\n".
 The server has a setting that can limit the maximum size of a control line.
-For PING and PONG this doesn't come into play, but for messages that contain subject names they control line length can be important.
+For PING and PONG this doesn't come into play, but for messages that contain subject names the control line length can be important.
 The server is also configured with a maximum payload size, which limits the size of a message body.
-The server sends the maximum payload size to the client at connect time, but doesn't currently tell the client the maximum control line size.
+The server sends the maximum payload size to the client at connect time but doesn't currently tell the client the maximum control line size.

 ### Set the Maximum Control Line Size